 Near-absence of both commercial and government driving school for articulated vehicles and tanker drivers.

 Training is very important for all haulage and tanker drivers, most especially those that haul hazardous materials that demand special handling skills.
 In addition, haulage trucks use compressed air brake system that requires additional training and basic knowledge of proper maintenance, otherwise it will be difficult for truckers to operate such vehicles properly.
 Why?
 It is because the manner of applying brake in air brake system is quite different from common hydraulic brake system.
 In fact, in some developed countries you are not allowed to drive any haulage truck that uses air pressure brake system without additional training and license to operate such vehicles.
 However, since there isn’t enough reputable training schools for tanker drivers and truckers hence, most of them end up being trained by their master (i.e. senior driver) who may also be clueless.
 Consequently, we have many truck drivers who do not know simple traffic rules and road signs.

-- An unusual life-style of some truck drivers.
+An unusual life-style of some truck drivers in Nigeria.

 Personally, as an individual, I keep wondering about the lifestyle of some of the truck and haulage drivers.
 Some of them prefer to be on the road for more than 24 hours probably to make more money.
 In other words, when it is time for them to rest they hardly go to their houses to rest.
 They prefer to sleep on the road, buy food on the road and when they are sick they buy drugs from drug hawkers instead of going to hospital or a reputable pharmacy store to get good drugs.
 And at times they engaged in self medications.